peterc/pismo/README.markdown

     :lede: Cramp (GitHub repo)is a new, asynchronous evented Web app framework by Pratik Naik of 37signals
     :author: Peter Cooper
     :datetime: 2010-01-07 12:00:00 +00:00

+If you call pismo without any arguments (except a URL), it starts an IRB session so you can directly work in Ruby.
+The URL provided is loaded and assigned to both the constant 'P' and the variable @p.

 ## Note on Patches/Pull Requests